itdurra/checkmate_advance/README.md

 - Legendary cards
 - Animations
 - Sound effects
+- Boss effects,
+- and many more...

+## Bugs/Known Issues
+- many re-renders to accomplish game loop
+- some cards appear twice in shop
+- codebase has significant tech debt / complexity due to architecture choices
-- Boss effects, and many more...
+- and many more...

 ## Dependencies
 ### Core Libraries